SOC Threat Intelligence Explained: How It Enhances Detection and Response

-Threat intelligence is what we call the final output of an organisation’s attempts to collect, process, and analyse data to gain a deeper understanding of the behaviours, methods, and motives behind cyber attacks.
+Threat intelligence gains a deeper understanding of the behaviours, methods, and motives behind cyberattacks.
 It’s a vital tool in predicting and preventing these attacks, and can even help respond to an incident by drawing on data to develop a clear strategic path.

 Threat intelligence can come in many forms, including: